joemoose/dungeoneers.d20/ideas/_notes.md

 ---

 PERCEPTION
 When your character is actively looking for something, they find it.
-If time is of the essence, you should make a WIL check.
+If time is of the essence, make a WIL check.

 GROUP TEST
 If half the characters succeed at their attribute check in a group effort, the whole group does.